hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 ### How do I do this (like that in Verilog) in Chisel?

 See the [cookbook](Cookbook).

+### How can I contribute to Chisel?

+A good to place to start is to fill out the [How Can I Contribute Form](https://docs.google.com/forms/d/e/1FAIpQLSfwTTY8GkfSZ2sU2T2mNpfNMpIM70GlXOrjqiHoC9ZBvwn_CA/viewform).

 ### What is the difference between release and master branches?